EphraimKariuki/Pig-Dice/README.md

 # PIG DICE

-Pig dice a game commonly used by mathematics teachers to teach probability concepts.
+Pig dice is a game commonly used by mathematics teachers to teach probability concepts.
 ## Author
 ### Ephraim K. Kariuki
 ## Description